cotyembry/notes/README.md

 It might take a little while to run as well so be prepared to wait...

+# Reverting to a previous commit

+    git revert HEAD~1..HEAD

+or you can revert the last two commits

+    git revert HEAD~2..HEAD

 # Rollback a git pull
 see the following for the answer http://stackoverflow.com/questions/1223354/undo-git-pull-how-to-bring-repos-to-old-state